gvwilson/thirdbit/src/fiction/bear/index.md

 "I'm fine," Prince Thokmay mumbled.
 He let out his breath with a whoosh, half-expecting to see it fog.
-"It was Edward.
+"It was Eddard.
 He was here."

 "Pilots preserve us."
 The servant let go of the prince's shoulders.